JetBrains/kotlin-mobile-docs/topics/use-ktor-for-networking.md

 ```kotlin
 val client = HttpClient(CIO)
 ```
-If you call the `HttpClient()` constructor without an argument, then one of the engines available to Ktor will be automatically selected at the compile time.
+If you call the `HttpClient()` constructor without an argument, then one of the engines available to Ktor will be automatically selected at compile time.

 ```kotlin
 val httpClient: HttpClient = HttpClient()